Cam-4587/TechTalk/README.md

 - As an admin I want to create, read, update, and delete Replies so that I can manage replies in the Admin panel

-- As a admin I want to  approve or disapprove comments on blog posts so that I can filter out inappropriate comments. [<code style="color : red">Redacted</code>]
+- As an admin I want to  approve or disapprove comments on blog posts so that I can filter out inappropriate comments. [<code style="color : red">Redacted</code>]

-- As a Admin I want to remove approval for comments so that when a user submits a comment it appears under the blog post after being redirected back to the blog post
+- As an Admin I want to remove approval for comments so that when a user submits a comment it appears under the blog post after being redirected back to the blog post

 # Agile methodology
 This project was planned using Agile Methodology, specifically utilizing GitHub and its Project Board feature.
 The Kanban board within GitHub's project view helped to categorize the project tasks into the following sections: